Visit Antibes

 • What to visit near Antibes

-Located between Nice and Cannes, Antibes has no shortage of activities to offer!
+Situated between Nice and Cannes, Antibes has plenty to offer!
 A few examples of things to do in the surrounding area:

 ● Visit the Lérins islands, opposite Cannes

-● Smell the scents of the town of Grasse
+● Smell the perfumes of the town of Grasse

 ● Take a stroll through the village of Èze